Mirroring an Android Smartphone screen to an Android TV box is easy to do using Miracast or Chromecast.

 Miracast vs. Chromecast

-The biggest difference between the two options is Miracast does not need WiFi, while Chromecast does.
+The biggest difference between the two options is that Miracast does not need WiFi, while Chromecast does.

 - Miracast will talk directly to the TV box without a WiFi connection.